Information about Irinotecan

 Irinotecan is an inhibitor of Topoisomerase, an enzyme important for replication of genetic material (DNA) in the cancer cells.
 Thus it stops the growth and multiplication of cancer cells.

-Fatigue, Nausea, Vomiting, Fever, Hair loss, Sepsis, Infection, Constipation, Diarrhoea, Anemia, Reduced blood platelets, Decreased white blood cell count, Decreased white blood cell count (neutrophils)
+Fatigue, Nausea, Vomiting, Weakness, Hair loss, Fever, Anemia, Diarrhoea, Decreased white blood cell count (neutrophils), Decreased appetite, Mucosal inflammation

 • You will be monitored for blood cell counts before each treatment session.